BBekker/CryostatControl/README.md

 # Cryostat Control
 This project consists of software to control a cryostat.
-The software is written in C# and is divided in two projects, a server and a client.
+The software is written in C# and is divided in two components, a server and a client.
 The server contains all the logic of the system.
-The client is the GUI to control and readout the server.
+The client is the GUI that controls and reads out the server.
 Both server and client run on Windows.

 CryostatControlClient